merchise/xotl.fl/docs/source/xotl.fl/types.rst

 semantics) assign them with the usual ones.

 There's no syntactical support to express tuples yet.
-The `~xopgi.ql.lang.types.base.TupleTypeCons`:func: uses the syntax-friendly name 'Tuple':
+The `~xotl.fl.types.base.TupleTypeCons`:func: uses the syntax-friendly name 'Tuple':

   >>> parse('Tuple a a')